Tory Kittles

-Tory Kittles is an American actor, writer, and director known for his roles on TV series like The Equalizer and True Detective.
+Tory Kittles (born May 7, 1975) is an American actor, writer, and director known for his roles on the TV shows Sons of Anarchy, The Equalizer and True Detective.

 Early life and education

 Kittles grew up in the small northern Florida town of Lawtey on a dirt road with a brother named Omar.
 His grandmother was a big influence on him, and she would have him and his cousins pick vegetables as children, "We picked vegetables and potatoes and corn.
 We grew our own things."
 She was the reason he enjoys spending time in nature.

 Career

 Tory Kittles jumped to the big screen fairly quickly, attracting the attention of big name directors like Joel Schumacher.
 His early supporting roles in Tigerland (2000) directed Schumacher credited him alongside Neil Brown Jr., with writing the song "Looking for Charlie".
 Other supporting roles included Phone Booth (2002), which paved the way to larger roles in television programs.
 He has appeared in the films Malibu's Most Wanted (2003), Get Rich or Die Tryin' (2005), Next (2007), Miracle at St. Anna (2008), and Dragged Across Concrete (2018).
 He is known mostly for his television roles; he portrayed Laroy in Sons of Anarchy (2008–2011), Clarence in Bessie alongside Queen Latifah, and Broussard in Colony (2016–2018) where he starred opposite Josh Holloway and Sarah Wayne Callies.
-He has also appeared in True Detective (2014) and as Detective Marcus Dante in The Equalizer (2021–present) where he reunited with actress Queen Latifah again.
+He has also appeared in True Detective (2014) and as Detective Marcus Dante in The Equalizer (2021–2025) where he reunited with actress Queen Latifah again.

 In 2021, Kittles starred in an action thriller film Those Who Wish Me Dead with Angelina Jolie, as well as in Sundance 2020's Wander Darkly along with Siena Miller and Diego Luna, and portrayed Frederick Douglass in the Cynthia Erivo Academy Award nominated Harriet.
 In 2024, Kittles starred as Cephus in a Broadway revival and Tony nominated play of Samm-Art Williams's Home alongside Stori Ayers and Brittany Inge.